guilherme-pohlmann/Kapper/README.md

 Things to note:

-- The check for rows on the `ResultSet` is done earlier, so whenever it gets in the mapper, it has rows.
+- The check for rows on the `ResultSet` is made beforehand, so whenever it calls the mapper, it has rows.
 - This mapper is calling the constructor directly, because the class declared a constructor that matches all returned rows.
-If that was not da case, Kapper will look for a parameterless constructor, invoke it, and generate code to map property by property, calling its setters.
+If that was not the case, Kapper will look for a parameterless constructor, invoke it, and generate code to map property by property, calling its setters.
 - The parameterless constructor doesn't have to be public, however, non public constructor may have a little performance impact.
-- It also work if you provide a constructor with default values for all properties.
+- It also works if you provide a constructor with default values for all properties.

 ## Features

 The current implementation provides the extension function `execute` to JDBC `Connection` class.
 The function takes a DSL that allow the user to provide the query and named parameters (as shown above).
-Even though the DSL allows named parameters, for now it uses JDBC positional parameters.
+Even though named parameters are allowed in the DSL, for now it uses JDBC positional parameters.

 ## The future